Indulge these six uber luxe shopping destinations that deliver the total package.

 Rodeo Drive | Los Angeles

 Los Angeles’ Rodeo Drive is perhaps the most luxurious two miles in the entire world.
 Top brands like Gucci, Harry Winston, Jimmy Choo, Prada, Tiffany & Co., Salvatore Ferragamo and Valentino all reside here.
 Strolling down this street (a la Julia Roberts in Pretty Women) is a true treat for the senses.
-You’re bound to spot luxury vehicles, and many of the shops put up extravagant and elegant window displays.
+When you’re in this luxury shopping district, you’re bound to spot luxury vehicles, and many of the shops put up extravagant and elegant window displays.

 One highlight?
 House of Bijan.
 Established in 1976, Bijan is often called “the most expensive store in the world.”
 The price of a tie? $1,000.
 Starting price for a suit?
 Around $10,000.
 The shop is by appointment only.
 If you’re a high roller, your name might even be on the door.
 Billionaires, star athletes and five of the last six presidents have been outfitted by this brand—an impressive feat even by Rodeo Drive standards.